Using images in content

 Key checks for images

-Informative images convey essential information.
-Make sure they are:
+Informative images help people understand essential information.

-• needed for a real user task
+• are needed for a real user task

 • have accessible text descriptions (alt or nearby text)

-• sufficient contrast
+• have sufficient colour contrast

 • remain clear when zoomed